 However, there are drawbacks when converting to a new school structure.
 6th graders may not have the same opportunities for extracurriculars as 7th and 8th graders because the infrastructure is not yet in place.
 Along with the lack of extracurriculars, these Junior Highs may not be able to handle the influx of students.
 The lack of existing extracurriculars along with additional students could lead to some students attending a school outside of their zone.

 Alsion is the best option for your child

 When looking at the positives and negatives of integration for these 6th graders, it becomes clear that Alison Montessori is an excellent option for students entering middle school.
 You can rely on us to both support students and ensure they aren’t lost in the shuffle of integration.

 At Alsion, our teachers are always available to have one-on-one interactions with students to ensure they are succeeding.
 As an established middle-school, we have unique existing extracurriculars and field trips for our students.

 If you are looking for a middle-school in the Bay area and want to ensure your child is getting the best education available, look no further than Alsion.
 Those living in the Fremont area will be affected by the plan to integrate 6th graders into existing Junior High schools.
 We want you to consider Alsion as an established public middle school alternative.
-Call us today or visit our website to learn more about the exciting opportunities available to your children at Alsion Montessori.
+Contact Us to learn more about the exciting opportunities available to your children at Alsion Montessori.